AP World History Unit 2 Practice Test: Networks of Exchange

 Question 3 Explanation:

-Option (B) is the correct response because the growing impact of Sufism and the spread of Islam into western Africa left a prevailing impact on religious, cultural, and social life.
-The passage does not mention cross-cultural practices and trade or state building.
+The correct answer is (B).
+The growing impact of Sufism and the spread of Islam into western Africa left a prevailing impact on religious, cultural, and social life.
+The passage does not mention cross-cultural practices, trade, or state-building.

 Question 4